acushlakoncept/car-rental-api/README.md

 Start server with:

 ```
-    rails server
+    rails server -p 3001
 ```

-Open `http://localhost:3000/` in your browser.
+Open `http://localhost:3001/` in your browser.

 ### Deploy to a live server